 Then why have more than a hundred closed in the past decade with an additional 300 forecasted to shut shop in the next 5 years?
 This may be a question hindering in the minds of business owners.

 But one thing is certain.
 Retail marketing may have changed but is far from dead.
 It’s just gone digital.

 Online retail marketing is considered to have contributed majorly to this.
-With the changing shift in user behavior and the advancement of technologies, physical retail is simply not seen as the crowd puller it once was.
+With the changing shift in user behavior and the advancement of technologies, physical retail of mortar stores is simply not seen as the crowd puller it once was.
 Instead, retail marketing has shifted online and given birth to ecommerce or online retail marketing as we refer to it in this article.

 No one knows what the future holds with retail malls being a shadow of what they were a few decades ago.
 Not just shops but developers of such properties are giving equal weight to crowd magnets like arcade games, food, residential areas and so on.

 This was the exact thought behind Office Depot’s latest test.
 In some of its urban markets, they are piloting a program that converts a part of their retail space into co-working offices.
 In the hope that with more people around this time, they will eventually boost their in store sales.